MichalLytek/type-graphql/docs/subscriptions.md

 }
 ```

-Then we have to provide the topics we wish subscribe to.
+Then we have to provide the topics we wish to subscribe to.
 This can be a single topic string, an array of topics or a function to dynamically create a topic based on subscription arguments passed to the query.
 We can also use TypeScript enums for enhanced type safety.

 ```typescript
 class SampleResolver {